SenayYakut/Amazon-Front-end-Engineer-Interview-prep/Web_Performance/README.md

 * It's a JavaScript Worker, so it can't access the DOM directly.
 * Service workers make extensive use of promises, so you should know JavaScript promises
 ## Image optimizations:
+* Image optimization is about reducing the file size of your images as much as possible without sacrificing quality so that your page load times remain low.
+It’s also about image SEO.
+That is, getting your product images and decorative images to rank on Google and other image search engines.

+1.Name your images descriptively and in plain language.

+2.Optimize your alt attributes carefully.

+3.Choose your image dimensions and product angles wisely.

+4.Reduce the file size of your images.

+5.Choose the right file type.

+6.Optimize your thumbnails.

+7.Use image sitemaps.

+8.Beware of decorative images.

+9.Use caution when using content delivery networks (CDNs).

+10.Test your images.

 ## Lazy loading and bundle splitting:
 ## General implications of HTTP/2 and server-push:
 ## When to prefetch and preload resources: